 How Safe if Cloud-Based Phone Service?

 Compared to traditional emails, text, and other forms of internet communication, cloud-based telephone calls do not have a set starting point until the call starts.
+This creates a flexible communications strategy.
 Once the call is terminated, that beginning point goes away.
 Emails, on the other hand, are saved for long periods of time and are easily indexed, making it easy to search through conversation history, if hackers breach the system.
 As a result, cloud-based calls are actually more secure than email.

 When using cloud-based calling, (often referred to as Voice over Internet Protocol or “VoIP”), there are additional security measures you can use.
 For one, using strong passwords and multi-step verification.
 This is crucial for those using a softphone app on personal cell phones.
 VoIP providers may also provide additional encryption to keep communications secure.
 Using company-wide call caps helps identify unusual activity in case of a security breach.

-For starters, costs are generally much lower than traditional business phone systems.
+For starters, costs are generally much lower than traditional business phone systems making it an affordable communication strategy.
 Additionally, cloud-based telephone service is very flexible and can easily be scaled to meet your business needs quickly.
 With over 150 included features, you can tailor your call routing and user experience to fit your needs.

 Cloud-based calls can be anonymized, keeping the identity of callers secure.
 Because Carolina Digital Phone provides geo-redundant data centers to safely store all data, downtime is not a concern.
 With the mass movement to a work-from-home model, cloud-based telephone service provides an incredible amount of flexibility while in addition to numerous security features resulting in a very secure and affordable communication platform.

 If your business is considering changing phone systems, contact Carolina Digital Phone to learn more about why a cloud-based telephone system is a smart choice.
-For more information or to speak with someone about cloud-based phone systems, click the chat box in the lower right-hand corner of the screen or call us today at (336)850-5400.
+For more information or to speak with someone about cloud-based phone systems, click the chat box in the lower left-hand corner of the screen or call us today at (336)544-4000.